Arthur Jenkins (British politician): Arthur Jenkins Indemnity Act 1941

 During the Second World War Jenkins worked on industrial tribunals for the Royal Ordnance Factory, Glascoed, for which he needed legal dispensation from parliamentary privilege because he was an MP.
 He accepted the chairmanship of a local appeals board created under the Essential Work (General Provisions) Order, 1941, for ROF Glascoed.
 The role entitled him to a small payment per sitting, which, however, he did not accept.
 Nevertheless, the position was deemed to be an office for profit under the Crown, therefore leading to Jenkins vacating his seat in Parliament.

-Although the House of Commons Disqualification (Temporary Provisions) Act of 1941 had been brought in to remedy such situations, it applied to MPs who had accepted offices of profit between the start of the war and the passing of the Act.
+Although the House of Commons Disqualification (Temporary Provisions) Act 1941 had been brought in to remedy such situations, it applied to MPs who had accepted offices of profit between the start of the war and the passing of the Act.
 Jenkins took up the chairmanship of the appeals board after the Act was passed.
 The Act also permitted the Prime Minister to issue a certificate to an MP, to permit him or her to take up an office for profit without losing his or her seat.
 Unfortunately Jenkins had not done this before taking up the chairmanship, and therefore he was no longer an MP.
 The Conservative MP Sir William Davison remarked that "it does seem hard and unnecessary that he should be pilloried by losing his seat and incurring penalties".

-The Arthur Jenkins Indemnity Act was therefore enacted, which operated to restore Jenkins to his seat.
+The Arthur Jenkins Indemnity Act 1941 (5 & 6 Geo.
+6. c.
+1) was therefore enacted, which operated to restore Jenkins to his seat.